-Even very accurate and precise photo-$z$ may present variations with galaxy properties, such as e.g. color, magnitude, and type.
+Even very accurate and precise photo-$z$ values may present variations with galaxy properties, such as color, magnitude, and type.
 Indeed, \citetalias{Bilicki2021} confirmed that red galaxies in KiDS-Bright have considerably better photo-$z$ than the blue ones.
 Some possible $r$-band magnitude dependence in photo-$z$ quality could also be observed at the faint end.
-Such dependencies often need to be identified and quantified for subsequent applications \citep[e.g.][]{Burger2023KIDS}, while this may not always be possible if the spectroscopic calibration data do not fully represent the photometric sample in magnitude or color.
+Such dependencies often need to be identified and quantified for subsequent applications \citep[e.g.,][]{Burger2023KIDS}, while this may not always be possible if the spectroscopic calibration data do not fully represent the photometric sample in terms of magnitude or color.

 In this work, we develop a method to quantify the completeness of the GAMA spectroscopic calibration data, for use in the photometric selection of KiDS-Bright foreground galaxies.
-We also show how a color-space comparison can be used to clean up the galaxy sample from objects not meeting a given criterion, for instance, photo-$z$ quality.
-For that, we use the self-organizing map (SOM): a well-established tool for dimensionality reduction, which allows us to project a multi-dimensional parameter space onto a two-dimensional manifold while maintaining local associations between the objects from the original distribution in higher dimensional space.
-Unlike supervised machine learning, which uses spectroscopic data as the training dataset here in unsupervised machine learning, we use the photometric sample as the training dataset.
-Therefore, to avoid confusion, we refer to the spectroscopic data as calibration data.
+We also show how a color-space comparison can be used to clean up the galaxy sample and remove objects that do not meet a given criterion, for instance, the photo-$z$ quality.
+For that purpose, we used the self-organizing map (SOM): a well-established tool for dimensionality reduction that allows us to project a multidimensional parameter space onto a two-dimensional (2D) manifold, while maintaining local associations between the objects from the original distribution in higher dimensional space.
+Unlike supervised machine learning, which uses spectroscopic data as the training dataset here in unsupervised machine learning, we used the photometric sample as the training dataset.
+Therefore, to avoid confusion, we refer to the spectroscopic data as the "calibration data."